samcottle/notes/commandline.md

 ## Verifying a Checksum

+Three common commands to get the Checksum of a file are:

 - `md5sum`: Checks the MD5 Checksum of a file.
 For example `md5sum test.txt` would print the MD5 Checksum for the file `test.txt`.
 - `sha1sum`: Checks the SHA-1 Checksum of a file.
 For example `sha1sum test.txt` would print the SHA-1 Checksum for the file `test.txt`.
 - `sha256sum`: Checks the SHA-256 Checksum of a file.
 For example `sha256sum test.txt` would print the SHA-256 Checksum for the file `test.txt`.